gasparian/multiclass-semantic-segmentation/README.md

  Like the U-Net, the FPN has laterals connection between the bottom-up pyramid (left) and the top-down pyramid (right).
  But, where U-net only copy the features and append them, FPN apply a 1x1 convolution layer before adding them.
  This allows the bottom-up pyramid called “backbone” to be pretty much whatever you want.
 ...
 ```
-Check out [this UNET paper](https://arxiv.org/pdf/1505.04597.pdf), which also gives the idea of separating instances.
+Check out [the UNET paper](https://arxiv.org/pdf/1505.04597.pdf), which also gives the idea of separating instances (with borders predictions).

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/1_dKPBgCdJx6zj3MpED3lcNA.png" height=384 /> </p>

-And this [presentation](http://presentations.cocodataset.org/COCO17-Stuff-FAIR.pdf) from the [FPN paper](https://arxiv.org/pdf/1901.02446.pdf) authors.
+And [this presentation](http://presentations.cocodataset.org/COCO17-Stuff-FAIR.pdf) from the [FPN paper](https://arxiv.org/pdf/1901.02446.pdf) authors.

 <p align="center"> <img src="https://github.com/gasparian/semantic_segmentation_experiments/blob/master/imgs/Screenshot from 2019-12-09 18-35-14.png" height=384 /> </p>